phortx/riven/doc/chapters/1-what-is-riven/index.md

 **The question is: Why would you do that?**

-There are several scenarios where the usage off a tool like riven would make a lot of sense for you.
+There are several scenarios where the usage of a tool like Riven would make a lot of sense for you.
 Let's take a look at some of them:

 <<[ 1-scenario-a.md ]